 A. Your policy is only as good as the service you receive if you have to submit a claim.
 Why not speak to your fellow sailors, for their comments regarding which insurers provide good (or bad) service to their clients.

-With effect from 14th January 2005, it is a legal requirement that any company providing an insurance policy, must be authorised and regulated by the Financial Services Authority.
+With effect from 14th January 2005, it is a legal requirement that any company providing an insurance policy, must be authorised and regulated by the Financial Conduct Authority.

 Q. Why do I need third party cover?

 A. £2,000,000 Third Party Liability is usually compulsory if you are to sail in the UK and you should not consider sailing without this cover as a minimum.
 A policy providing third party liability, should cover you if you were to cause damage to property or injury to another person, with your boat.

 Cover is normally provided for a named boat, and therefore another person sailing your boat, with your permission, would also be covered, however you must check your policy if you are unsure.
 It is unlikely that you are covered to sail any boat under this policy and if you are borrowing another boat, you should always check with a boat's owner that you are insured to sail it.